 Palestine demands end to Israeli occupation at ICJ hearing

-Foreign Minister Riyad al-Maliki urges judges at the International Court of Justice to order an end to Israel’s occupation of the Palestinian territories.
+Foreign Minister Riad Malki urges judges at the International Court of Justice to order an end to Israel’s occupation of the Palestinian territories.

 Representatives for Palestine have called for an end to the occupation of Palestinian territories and the system of apartheid enforced by Israel at the International Court of Justice (ICJ).

-Palestinian Foreign Minister Riyad al-Maliki and Palestine’s United Nations envoy Riyad Mansour, along with several academic and legal experts, represented Palestine at the hearings that began in The Hague on Monday and will last through February 26.
+Palestinian Foreign Minister Riad Malki and Palestine’s United Nations envoy Riyad Mansour, along with several academic and legal experts, represented Palestine at the hearings that began in The Hague on Monday and will last through February 26.

 Keep readinglist of 4 items